Acrexia07/game-leaderboard-api/docs/development-log.md

 - Learn deeper about spring security.
 - Plan on how to implement JWT on this project.

-_"Note: The project will be halt for more days to study the concept"_
+_"Note: The project will be halted for more days to study the WebSocket concept"_

+_"After learning Websocket concept theoretically, I conclude that I need to implement JWT first in the project"_

+---

-## Day 18: JWT Implementation Preparation - `UserEntity` creation
+## Day 18: JWT Implementation Preparation

 **🎯 Objectives:**
 - Create a `UserEntity` with provided attributes.
+- Create a `UserRepository` that extends `JpaRepository`.

 **🛠️ Implementation Summary:**
-- Provided a structured entity in preparation for JWT implementation.
+- Implemented a structured entity in preparation for JWT implementation.
   ```java
   @Entity
   @Table(name = "users_data")